July 7, 2022 by Brigit Murtaugh, @BrigitMurtaugh

 Authenticate into the tunneling service by entering the device code at the provided auth URL.

-F1) in vscode.dev and run the command Remote Server: Connect to Remote.
+F1) in vscode.dev and run the command Remote Tunnels: Connect to Remote.

 Congratulations, you’ve successfully installed and run the VS Code Server!
 The connection is fully established once you visit the generated vscode.dev link.
 Your WSL distro’s files should be present in the VS Code Explorer, and you can start coding against it from vscode.dev.